-JCCP Statement on the UK Government's Second Wave 'Lock Down' Position
+JCCP Statement on the UK Government's Current 'Lock Down' Position

-Earlier this year the JCCP released a document 'Preparing Your Place of Work: Covid-19 & return to practice'.
-This guidance document has now been updated (https://bit.ly/34TS109).
-The guidance document was produced to assist aesthetic practitioners to deliver effective treatments as safely as possible within the context of a carefully prepared practice environment and in such a manner that would seriously minimise risks of contracting Covid-19 for patients, practitioners and their employees.
+Last November the JCCP released a document 'Preparing Your Place of Work: Covid-19 & Return to Practice'.
+This guidance document is available to view on the JCCP website and continues to remain valid at this time.
+The guidance document was produced to assist aesthetic practitioners to deliver effective treatments as safely as possible within the context of a carefully prepared practice environment and in such a manner that would seriously minimize risks of contracting Covid-19 for patients, practitioners and their employees.
 The guidance has also been informed by available best practice advice and current government restrictions on non-medical related elective service delivery available at that time (noting also that this is a constantly changing and dynamic situation within the UK).
 This guidance was also produced following consultation with the Cosmetic Practice Standards Authority.

-During the second Government 'lock down' period, as ever, safety of the patient, public and the practitioner is central to all that we do.
+During the current Government 'lock down' period, as ever, safety of the patient, public and the practitioner is central to all that we do.
 The JCCP believes that there should be no compromise in safety for financial gain.
-We advise that a full return to 'unrestricted' business can only officially and legitimately resume when the Government Administrations in the four UK nations advise that is legally safe to do so.
-The JCCP supports this position and does not support the unrestricted resumption of practice during the 'second wave' forthcoming Government-imposed lockdown.
-Government advice on resumption of practice should form part of the decision to remain open, along with your ability to implement a risk-assessed and informed policy, and other material factors which may impinge on your capacity to perform safely and responsibly.
+This document does not seek to circumvent national Government advice and seeks to advise practitioners that a full return to 'unrestricted' business can only officially and legitimately resume when the Government Administrations in the four UK nations advises that is legally safe to do so.
+The JCCP supports this position and does not support the unrestricted resumption of practice during the current Government-imposed lockdown.
+Government advice on resumption of practice should form part of the decision to reopen, along with your ability to implement a risk-assessed and informed policy, and other material factors which may impinge on your capacity to perform safely and responsibly.

-For the avoidance of doubt, it should be noted that under no circumstances is our advice designed to supersede that provided by the four Government administrations in the UK or instructions provided by the professional statutory regulating bodies.
+For the avoidance of doubt, it should be noted that under no circumstances is this advice designed to supersede advice provided by the four Government administrations in the UK or instructions provided by the professional statutory regulating bodies.
 In so doing the JCCP does not set to challenge the autonomy of professional clinical decision making of registered healthcare professionals with regard to their requirement to exercise their duty of care, informed by their clinical judgement when determining whether a patient required a consultation, assessment or an urgent treatment intervention for either a 'medical' or 'medically-related' treatment'.
 This extends also to preventive care and treatment.
 Such matters and responsibilities are referred to and set down in the JCCP/CPSA 'Code of Conduct', (2020).